facebookarchive/Facebook-For-OpenCart/README.md

 # Installing Facebook Ads Extension on a running OpenCart website
 Note: Prior to installing the extension, remove all existing pixel implementations from the website.
 Otherwise, it may cause duplicate pixel events fired.

-   1. To install the Facebook Ads Extension, you will need to either
+   1. To install the Facebook Ads Extension, you can either

-      - Enable FTP option.
+      - Option 1: Enable FTP option.
           - Go to the admin panel of OpenCart and click on Menu -> Settings.
           - Click on Edit button of your store.
           - Go to FTP tab and setup the details.

-      - Install Local copy OCMOD by iSenseLabs, which allows administrators to upload and install extensions without the need to enable FTP.
+      - Option 2: Install Local copy OCMOD by iSenseLabs, which allows administrators to upload and install extensions without the need to enable FTP. [ Link ] ( https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=18892&filter_search=Local%20copy%20OCMOD%20by%20iSenseLabs )
-          - Download the extension from https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=18892&filter_search=Local%20copy%20OCMOD%20by%20iSenseLabs.
-          - Upzip the file.
-          - Click on Menu -> Extension Installer.
-          - Click on Upload button and choose the file localcopy.ocmod.xml inside the unzipped folder.
-          - Click on Menu -> Modifications and click on the Refresh button on the top right.

    2. Click on Menu -> Extension Installer.
 Click on Upload button and choose the facebookadsextension.ocmod.zip file.
 Click on Continue button.

    3. Click on Menu -> Modifications and click on the Refresh button on the top right.

+   4. [Only for OpenCart v3.x] Click on Menu -> Extensions -> Extension.
+Select "Modules" from the Extension type dropdown list.
+Locate "Facebook Ads Extension" and click on the Install button on the right (this is a green button with "+")

-   4. Click on Menu -> Facebook Ads Extension.
+   5. Click on Menu -> Facebook Ads Extension.

-   5. Follow the onboarding wizard instructions to select the Page and Pixel.
+   6. Follow the onboarding wizard instructions to select the Page and Pixel.

-   6. Upon success, the plugin installation is complete.
+   7. Upon success, the plugin installation is complete.

 ## Building Facebook Ads Extension for OpenCart
   1. Zip up the entire folder and rename it to facebook_ads_extension.ocmod.zip